-Assistant Professor in GIS & Remote Sensing - Department of Atmospheric Science The University of Alabama in Huntsville
+Assistant or Associate Professor - Department of Atmospheric Science The University of Alabama in Huntsville

-The Department of Atmospheric Science at the University of Alabama in Huntsville (UAH) seeks applicants for an assistant professor faculty position.
-The successful candidate will be asked to enthusiastically contribute to the Department of Atmospheric Science programs of B.S. and M.S. in Earth System Science (ESS) and M.S. and Ph.D. in Atmospheric Science.
-Responsibilities of the position will include teaching graduate and undergraduate courses and providing effective service to the growing department, University and the larger community while also enhancing their own research program through student mentorship, submission of peer-reviewed proposals and papers.
+The Department of Atmospheric Science at the University of Alabama in Huntsville (UAH) seeks applicants for an assistant or associate professor faculty position.
+The successful candidate will be asked to enthusiastically contribute to the Department of Atmospheric Science including the B.S. and M.S. in Earth System Science (ESS) and M.S. and Ph.D. in Atmospheric Science.
+Responsibilities of the professor will include teaching graduate and undergraduate courses and providing effective service to the University and the larger community while also enhancing their own highly dynamic and growing research program through submission of peer-reviewed proposals and papers.